Dominic-Santos/doms_discord_bot/README.md

 > Updates the standard legal card data.
 This is used for deck checks and tournament sign-ups.

+### /admin pokemon update_banned_cards

+> Updates the banned cards list.
+This is used for deck checks and tournament sign-ups.

 ### /admin pokemon update_signup_sheet

 > Updates the tournament sign-up sheet.